michaelzizovski/labguide/guidebook.md

 1. Impersonate as one of Student users from earlier, and test your changes in the 'UNOW' Portal

-1. Use a test sample like **I want to download a FINAID form** and verify that the initial choice node is skipped.
+1. Use a test sample like **I want to download a FINAID form** and verify that the initial choice node is skipped

     ![](images/NLUEntity_map_test_result.png)